jlyst/101/docs/javascriptIntro.md

 # JavaScript Intro

 #### Summary and Objectives
 In this activity you will step through methods for changing the browser view of the HTML dynamically with JavaScript programming.
-You will primarily use variables (as Strings and Arrays), functions, and for loops to enable an interactive applicaiton.
+You will primarily use variables (as Strings and Arrays), functions, and for-loops to produce an interactive application.

 ## INSTRUCTIONS